h7b/h7b-obsidian-public/docs/unsorted/stock-trading-spreadsheet/index.md

     - the data from `oderBook` sheet then will be imported into `pnl` sheet for calculation of the trading performance
     - reason: it's more fun when Dad can engage and play together.
 Dad currently use 3 brokerage services provided by ssi, abs and vcbs.
 - the data source for current market price change from [investing.com](https://www.investing.com/) to [cafef.vn](https://cafef.vn/).
 Reason: much more stable when crawling price data using the `importxml` function
-- update the custom formula to separate the performance by brokerage account, to take into account of 2 transaction type `cash dividend` and `stock dividend`
+- update the custom formula to take into account of the transaction type `stock dividend` when calculating `costOfGoodsSold` and `realizedGainByTicker`.

 2023-04-24 update:
 - separate the `pnl_daily` sheet into a different file.
 I hope this could increase the performance of the calculation in main trading journal spreadsheet
 - create a `Looker Studio` report with both `desktopView` and `mobileView` to visualize the movement of portfolio's performance

+2023-07-13 update:
+- update the custom formula to take into account of the transaction type `cash dividend` when calculating `averageCostOfUnsold` and `realizedGainByTicker`.

 ## Related